michelalorandi/concept_tagging_module/README.md

 ## Requirements
 In order to properly execute the program, you must have installed the python libraries in the `requirements.txt` file in the root of the repository.

+Download the CoreNLP [here](http://nlp.stanford.edu/software/stanford-corenlp-full-2016-10-31.zip) and add the directory in the root folder.

 ## Concept tagging module for movie domain
 The concept tagging module is implemented in the version: baseline, first improvement and second improvement.
 All the three version can be executed using the `./concept_tagging.py` script with the following command: